containers/podman-machine-os/verify/README.md

 `$ PODMAN_MACHINE_IMAGE=/path/to/disk/image sh run_test.sh`

+#### MacOS
 On MacOS, **you will need to set the TMPDIR environment variable** to avoid a limitation in MacOS where socket lengths cannot exceed 120-some characters.
 For example:

 `$ TMPDIR=/Users/brentbaude/ sh run_test.sh /path/to/disk/image`

-### Operating Systems with multiple machine providers

-Both Windows and MacOS support multiple machine providers.
-Windows supports `WSL` and `HyperV`, where WSL is the default provider.
-On MacOS, `applehv` and `libkrun` are both supported and `applehv` is the default.
-You can also the provider used by the tests with an environment variable, such as the following on MacOS:
+For MacOs, we support both `applehv` and `libkrun` machine providers.
+The `applehv` provider is the default.
+To switch providers in MacOS, you can either set it in a `containers.conf` in `~/.config/containers/`.
+You can also specify the provider through an environment variable like so:

 `$ TMPDIR=/Users/brentbaude CONTAINERS_MACHINE_PROVIDER=libkrun sh run_test.sh /path/to/disk/image`

+#### Windows HyperV

+Remember that HyperV in Podman machine requires Administrator authority so be certain to open an administrator powershell.
+Then make sure you set the HyperV provider.
+The simplest approach is using an environment variable.

+`> $Env:CONTAINERS_MACHINE_PROVIDER="hyperv"`

+To run the suite, use the Powershell script.

+`> .\win_run_test.ps1 c:\Path\To\Disk\Image`